Krzysiek-Mistrz/electronics_robotics_designs/README.md

-this repo is about my electronics projects. gg commit messages: commit [x] / [description] test 0
+This repo is about my electronics projects.
+You can find here projects of electrical cirucits designed specifically for robots.
+GG
+commit messages: project [x] / [prj name] / [description]